wayofpeace/gettingdata/README.md

 - 'run_analysis.R": Processes the data provided in test and training data sets.
 - 'CODEBOOK.txt': Codebook for the variables in the processed data set created.
-- 'README.txt': Provides an overview for all files included in the project
+- 'README.md': Provides an overview for all files included in the project
 - 'tidydata.txt': A text file containing the output data from analysis.
 - 'variablelist.txt': A text file containing a list of variables in the processed data